SomeoneNamedCaz/ClerkUtils/README.md

 # Clerk Utils

-a simple tkinter application for automating callings and move ins.
+### A simple tkinter application for automating callings and move ins.

 To Install: